-UBIQUITINATION: This is the “Glass ceiling” of T4 monotherapy — there is a biological limit on how much T3 you can get out of treatment with T4 thyroid hormone alone (Synthroid, levothyroxine).
+UBIQUITINATION: This is the “Glass ceiling” of T4 monotherapy — in some patients, there is a biological limit on how much T3 they can get out of treatment with T4 thyroid hormone alone (Synthroid, levothyroxine).

 THE SCIENCE OF T4-T3 CONVERSION

 Scientists currently theorize that at normal levels, the enzyme responsible for the majority of our body’s T4-T3 conversion is Deiodinase Type 2 (D2).

 The problem is that D2 is an unstable enzyme.
 It is capable of being inactivated (transformed into “ubiquitin”) in the presence of T4 hormone.

 This is a biological “failsafe” that is meant to protect our body from perceived T4 excess.

 You can imagine that D2 is like an office worker, busy at his desk processing T4 paperwork into T3 paperwork.
 Then a bunch of people bring boxes of extra T4 into his office.

 D2 gets discouraged.
 Overloaded.
 He takes more coffee breaks.
 He becomes ubiquitinated (progressively inactivated).

 As T4 levels get higher and higher, even in reference range, a lower and lower percentage of that T4 will become T3 when it lands on Mr. D2’s desk.

 Now the metabolism of T4 has to depend more on D1, the other enzyme that converts thyroid T4 hormones into T3.
 Where is most of your D1? your thyroid, then your liver, then your kidney.